syedazfar313/Digital-image-processing-/README.md

 **License**

 This project is licensed under the MIT License.
 You are free to use, modify, and distribute it as you like.

-This project is licensed under the MIT License.
-You are free to use, modify, and distribute it as you like.